Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Results

-A key observation that has emerged from this analysis is the high sensitivity of the objective function on $n$.
-In particular, when $n > - 0.7$, the algorithm resulted in parameter estimates with a relatively high SSR, with parameters also being highly dependent on the initial guess – a consequence of algorithm converging to local minima.
-The parameter space, $n < - 0.7$, on other hand is characterized by low SSR values (one order lower than for $n > - 0.7$) and consistent convergence to very similar, if not exactly same, parameter estimates regardless of the initial guess.
+{\emph{First}, sample space of the parameter set was explored in order to identify the approximate location of the global minimum by taking hundred random initial guesses for the parameters.
+For this, parameter bounds for the initial guesses (see Table~\ref{tab:Anand_bounds}) were chosen based on values typically reported in the literature for solder alloys \cite{andrade2007determination}.
+A key observation that has emerged from this analysis is the high sensitivity of the objective function to parameter $n$.
+In particular, when $n > 0.05$, the algorithm resulted in parameter estimates with a relatively high SSR, with parameters also being highly dependent on the initial guess – a consequence of algorithm converging to local minima.
+The parameter space $n < 0.05$ on other hand was characterized by low SSR values (one order lower than for $n > 0.05$) and consistent convergence to very similar, if not exactly same, parameter estimates regardless of the initial guess.
 Figure~\ref{fig:SSR_woods} shows the convergence of SSR for various initial guesses, demarcated based on $n$.
-It is clear from the convergence plots that the resultant SSR ($\sim 0.05$ to 0.1) for $n < -0.7$ is much smaller compared to the corresponding SSR range ($\sim 1$ to 5) for $n > - 0.7$.
-In view of this, as a second step, a more rigorous search was conducted in the parameter space, $n \in (-0.7, -1)$, by parameterizing $n$ with a resolution of 0.01.
-Minimization problem for each realization of $n$ was solved by taking at least twenty random initial guesses for the remaining parameters and using the Newton's method.
+It is clear from the convergence plots that the resultant SSR ($\sim 3\times 10^{-4}$ to $5 \times 10^{-3}$) for $n < 0.05$ is much smaller compared to the corresponding SSR range ($\sim 1 \times 10^{-3}$ to $> 4$) for $n > 0.05$.
+In view of this, as a \emph{second} step, a more rigorous search was conducted in the parameter space, $n \in (0.0001, 0.05)$, by parameterizing $n$ with a resolution of 0.01.
+The minimization problem for each realization of $n$ was solved by taking at least twenty random initial guesses for the remaining parameters using the Newton's method.
 Parameters corresponding to the least SSR from all the initial guesses were considered to be the best estimate for a particular $n$.
-Neighborhood of the $n$ ($= -0.89$) having the least SSR (= 0.04) was then refined again 10-fold to further improve resolution of the solution.
+Neighborhood of the $n$ ($= 0.01$) having the least SSR (= $3.2 \times 10^{-4}$) was then refined again 10-fold to further improve the resolution of the solution.}